 Enhancing User Experience with Navigation and Language Switchers

-- Keep the language switcher visible and easy to get to on every single page
+- Keep the switcher visible on every localized page

 Optimizing Website Performance Globally